How to Juice a Pomegranate

 3. Drain and use the seeds

-Pour the water and pomegranate seeds through a sieve to catch the seeds and discard the water.
+Pour the water and pomegranate seeds through a sieve to catch the seeds.
 One medium pomegranate yields about 1/2 cup seeds.
 Eat the seeds out of hand or use them in salads or as a garnish for desserts and beverages.

 Pomegranate juice takes just minutes to make once you've seeded the pomegranate.
-Place the drained seeds in a blender or food processor, and blend or process until combined into pulp.
+You don't even need a special pomegranate juicer or pomegranate juice press!
+Place the drained seeds in a blender or food processor, and blend or process until combined into a pulp.
 Transfer the pulp to a sieve set over a bowl.
 Using the back of a spoon, press the pulp to release the juice.
 Taste the juice.
-If ripe enough, it shouldn't require any sweetener.
-Use the juice as a beverage or as an ingredient in sauces, salad dressing, juice blends, or cocktails.
+If ripe enough, it shouldn't require any sweetener, and you can drink or use the pure pomegranate juice.
+Use the juice as a beverage or as an ingredient in sauces, salad dressings, juice blends, or cocktails.

 Tip: If desired, for a clearer juice, line the sieve with a double layer of cheesecloth.